chainables/chainable/README.md

 > :warning: Section under construction as the API is under active development/at pre-release stage.

-Tightly integrated with `Chainable` chains, the functional programming-based tree (trie) support (`ChainableTree`) is a particularly unique feature of the *chainables* library API.
-A chainable tree can be defined using a lazily-evaluated lambda that returns the children of a given parent only when requested.
+Tightly integrated with `Chainable`, the functional programming-based tree (trie) support (`ChainableTree`) is a particularly unique feature of the *chainables* library.
+A chainable tree can be defined using a lazily-evaluated lambda that ddoes not evaluate the children of a given parent until necessary.
 A number of capabilities stem from this:

 - **infinite trees** - that is trees of infinite depth - can be easily defined in terms of children-generating lambdas.
-For example, the code below defines a lazily-evaluated tree that consists of all the possible permutations of the letters *a*, *b* and *c*, without a length limit:
+For example, the code below defines a lazily-evaluated infinite tree that consists of all the possible permutations of the letters *a*, *b* and *c*, where each layer of the tree consists of nodes of increasingly longer strings:

 ```java
         char[] alphabet = { 'a', 'b', 'c' };        // Define alphabet to take letters from